-Dr. Heppen has designed and led multiple studies of online learning in secondary schools, including three large-scale randomized controlled trials examining the effects of online and blended Algebra I courses, funded by the U.S. Department of Education’s Institute of Education Sciences (IES) and the National Science Foundation (NSF).
-The first in this series of studies was Access to Algebra I: Effects of Online Mathematics for Grade 8 Students (also known as the “Virtual Algebra study”), conducted for the Regional Educational Laboratory-Northeast and Islands, which examined the effects of offering an online course to broaden access to Algebra I on students’ achievement and later coursetaking patterns.
-A second study, Efficacy of Online Credit Recovery in Algebra I for At-Risk Ninth Graders examines the effectiveness of online Algebra I for credit recovery, relative to standard face-to-face versions of the course for helping at-risk ninth-graders get back on track toward graduation.
-A third study, recently funded by NSF, examines the impact of the Intensified Algebra program, a blended model for at-risk students in extended-time algebra classes, and the fourth is examining the impact of a blended model for credit recovery in both Algebra I and English, on high school students’ learning outcomes, coursetaking patterns, and graduation rates.
+Dr. Heppen has designed and led multiple studies of online learning in secondary schools, including four large-scale randomized controlled trials examining the effects of online and blended Algebra I and English Language Arts courses, funded by the U.S. Department of Education’s Institute of Education Sciences (IES) and the National Science Foundation (NSF).
+The first in this series of studies was Access to Algebra I: Effects of Online Mathematics for Grade 8 Students (also known as the “Virtual Algebra study”), which examined the effects of offering an online course to broaden access to Algebra I on students’ achievement and later coursetaking patterns.
+A second study, Efficacy of Online Credit Recovery in Algebra I for At-Risk Ninth Graders examined the effectiveness of online Algebra I for credit recovery, relative to standard face-to-face versions of the course for helping at-risk ninth-graders get back on track toward graduation.
+A third study examined the impact of the Intensified Algebra program, a blended model for at-risk students in extended-time algebra classes, and the fourth is examining the impact of a blended model for credit recovery in both Algebra I and English, on high school students’ learning outcomes, coursetaking patterns, and graduation rates.

 In addition to conducting rigorous evaluations of policy-relevant educational programs, she has developed a particular interest in infusing innovative methods into continuous improvement efforts to support robust R&D. Prior to working at AIR, Dr. Heppen conducted evaluation studies of educational technology interventions in secondary schools in New York City.